dotcom-dev/charts/charts/gke-deployer/README.md

 **Important**: The health check policy automatically targets the appropriate resource type:
 - When `serviceExport.enabled` is `false` (default): Targets the regular Kubernetes `Service`
 - When `serviceExport.enabled` is `true`: Targets the `ServiceImport` resource for multi-cluster scenarios

+**Port Configuration**: The health check automatically uses the service's named port (defaults to "http").
+No explicit port configuration is needed as it uses `USE_NAMED_PORT` specification to reference the port defined in your service.

 **Example: Enable basic HTTP health check**